just1ncannady/AlexaInSpace2022/_sources/Unit1-Getting-Started/Welcome-to-Mobile-CSP.rst

 .. shortanswer:: mcsp-1-1-7

-	In what state do you attend school?
+	In what state do you reside?

 .. shortanswer:: mcsp-1-1-8

-	In what country do you attend school?
+	In what country do you reside?